SimonBrenninger/ddca_ss2025/lib/decimal_printer/doc.md

 ## Components

 ### decimal_printer
-The `decimal_printer` prints the 5-digit decimal representation of an unsigned 16-bit number using a CGI.
+The `decimal_printer` prints the 5-digit decimal representation of an unsigned 16-bit number using a GCI.

 ```vhdl